The hip-hop industry has taken the world by storm. From clever phrases to catchy instrumentals, it has ‘heads boppin’ all over the world.

 The mind only stops in this moment and it is right here and right now that you can only be complete, and in this fulfillment is.

-With this being said I’m going to continue listening to hip hop, I’m going to dance to it, have fun with it but to know that having fun is going to pass, but my fulfillment does not rely on it.
+With this being said I’m going to continue listening to hip hop, I’m going to dance to it, have fun with it, and know that having fun is going to pass, but my fulfillment does not rely on it.